goldman-gp-ebi/SWAMPy/README.md

 Also watch out for long runs of N's in the primer sites, if these are there then that amplicon will drop out.

 - Special characters in the fasta genome ids could potentially cause a problem.
-In the code, the characters "/" and " " are dealt with, but other whitespace characters or special characters could cause a bug.
+In the code, the characters "/" and " " are dealt with, but other whitespace characters or special characters such as "&" could cause a bug.

 - Note that the reads in the fastq files are both shuffled by a randomly chosen permutation.